 It is important to remember that dragons will change color as they mature until they immerse themselves further in color changes.

 Why does your reptile turn black or white sometimes?
+Temperature control is the primary cause.

-When a bearded dragon is under a heat source or under natural sunshine, color variations more noticeably occur.
+When a bearded dragon is under a heat source or natural sunshine, color variations more noticeably occur.

 Along with faint tiger strips, some of these bumpy scales darken under the sunlight.
+Some dragons can also be lighter, with more striking color patterns.

-When the lizards get darker, the heat they consume will be maximized.
+When reptiles get darker, the heat they consume will be maximized.
+In a warm environment, black surfaces drain.

-This is why in the morning you always see the dragon turns black and flatten out when you light him or take him for a walk or bask in the natural light.
-Any beardies will become black if they become aggressive.
+This is why in the morning, you always see the dragon turns black and flatten out when you light them, take them for a walk, or bask them in the natural light.

-- They feel cold:
+a.
+They feel cold.

 You will also find at this period the dragon flattening out like a pancake.

-- They are stressed out:
+b.
+They are stressed out.

-There are so manyreasons that can cause stress to your pet.
+There are so many reasons that can cause stress to your pet.

 Any there any feeders that may be biting them during mealtime?